japan44/PrintYour2AR-15/README.md

 # PrintYour2AR-15
-Reinforced lower receiver and reinforcement templates updated lower uses a slightly different shape around the fire econtrols. the rear brace jig is used to modify version 1 rear braces.
+Reinforced lower receiver and reinforcement templates updated lower uses a slightly different shape around the fire controls. the rear brace jig is used to modify version 1 rear braces.